tuhiproject/tuhi/README.md

 provided to clients in the form of JSON, any conversion to other formats like SVG must be done by the clients.

-Tuhi is the Maori word for "to draw".
+Tuhi is the Māori word for "to draw".

 Supported Devices
 -----------------